sivaGU/GNNSeq/README.md

 Make sure you have an active internet connection when running the application for the first time.

+If any further issues persist when downloading, please make sure your computer has the latest version of Python installed.

 The application may experience occasional delays if the server is overloaded or temporarily unavailable.
 If this happens, please wait for a while and try again later.

 Detailed instructions for usage of the application are within the application itself.